Position Summary: We have an exciting opportunity to join our team as a Surgical Technologist.

 Cultural Competencies - Recognizes that all patients may not share the values and practices of the US health system.
 Develops questions and identifies resources to learn about patients values, beliefs and practices.
 Views patients as well as other employees as individuals with unique values, beliefs and practices.
 Identifies common health related views of the major cultural and religious groups served.
 Communicates with each patient and family in a culturally appropriate way.

-Minimum Qualifications: To qualify you must have a Certified by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Minimum Qualifications: Certified by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 Graduate of approved accredited school/Program of Surgical Technology.

 Qualified candidates must be able to effectively communicate with all levels of the organization.